 As a consumer, retaining the services of a member of Home Inspectors Association BC to perform your home inspection assures you that you are hiring a licensed professional with proven ability, experience and impartiality.
 HIA has a stringent membership process including education necessary to successfully complete our membership exams, field training, reports for verification and Peer Reviews.
 Members are provided with ongoing educational seminars and member forums to keep them up to date with current information.
 Hiring an HIA licensed professional can give you peace of mind and help you make a confident and informed buying decision.

-Formerly known as CAHPI(BC), in 2016 the membership voted by a large majority to discontinue its relationship with CAHPI (National), receiving approval for a name change to Home Inspectors Association BC.
+Formerly known as CAHPI(BC), in 2016 the membership voted by a large majority to discontinue its relationship with CAHPI(National), receiving approval for a name change to Home Inspectors Association BC (HIABC).

 Following are salient facts in the chronological evolution of HOME INSPECTORS ASSOCIATION BC:

 - Phase 1 introduced September 1, 2016 by Consumer Protection BC (CPBC) with new BC Government regulations for the inspection industry lowers the bar for incoming home inspectors.
 Consumers must be aware that inspectors coming into the industry are required to have reduced qualifications to be licensed in BC.
 Home Inspectors Association BC working to bring this to the attention of CPBC and Government, requesting an immediate review.